yanchev93/Fundamentals/README.md

+C# Fundamentals
-# Cases that I have worked during Fundamental module in Software University.
+- Cases that I have worked on during the Fundamental module at Software University.